We asked those who already have Coasters to make short videos about why Cameron’s Coasters are important to their community. This is what they said:

 The aim is to put relevant helpline numbers on Coasters, to catch someone who is vulnerable with the right message at the right time.
 We have produced drink mats for Royal Holloway, University of London, where Cameron studied Geology, Churchill College, Cambridge and Edinburgh University and many more.
-To date we have sent out over 320,000 coasters to: 66 universities, 19 Cambridge Colleges, 11 schools, 4 GP Practices, Poole NHS Mental Health, Ricoh Arena and Wasps Rugby Club, other local sports clubs, IBM, West Midlands Police Federation and the White Lion, our local pub.
+To date we have sent out over 350,000 coasters to: 66 universities, 19 Cambridge Colleges, 11 schools, 4 GP Practices, Dorset Healthcare University NHS Foundation Trust, Ricoh Arena and Wasps Rugby Club, other local sports clubs, IBM, Paddy Power Betfair, West Midlands Police Federation and the White Lion, our local pub.
 Cameron’s Coasters work just as well with a cup of coffee or a glass of water as they do with a pint of beer, and they are even quite handy around the house!
 Please see the gallery at the bottom of this article for examples of Coasters used in these various locations.

 All our Coasters are the same on one side, but on the other, the details of who to contact for help locally are tailored to each community where they are used.
 We also have a “national Coaster” with contact details for national charities: PAPYRUS, Samaritans and Mind.
 We will add new images to the gallery below as we produce more of Cameron’s Coasters.